university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

     For online documentation, see http://www.mathworks.com/support
     For product information, visit www.mathworks.com.

-To run ``MATLAB`` interactively with the graphical user interface, you must first set up a :ref:`virtual desktop session on a compute mode <virtual-session-compute-node>`.
+To run ``MATLAB`` interactively with the graphical user interface, you must first set up a :ref:`virtual desktop session on a compute mode <virtual_session_compute_node>`.
 Ensure that you use the command ``start-interactive-session.sh`` to set up your interactive job, rather than ``srun``.
 Note that these commands take the same parameters.

 .. code-block:: console
     :caption: using ``start-interactive-session.sh`` as opposed to ``srun`` for the interactive session